uncefact/project-vckit/rfcs/features/0031-vc-api/README.md

 Why should we *not* do this?

+- still draft/experimental spec

 ## Rationale and alternatives

 - Why is this design the best in the space of possible designs?
 - What other designs have been considered and what is the rationale for not choosing them?
 - What is the impact of not doing this?

+- there are multiple other alternatives for interactions between agents, but no single standardised approach. a large part of the justification for the choice of veramo as a foundation for vc-kit is it's modularity.
+The vc-api is an easy win to begin demonstrating conformance / interop with other vc implementations.

+- also forms a foundation for extending to implement the traceability interop api spec.

 ## Prior art